 Get exclusive member benefits & effect social change.
 Join Today

-Paraphimosis should not be confused with phimosis, a condition where the foreskin cannot be pulled back from the tip of the penis.
-Phimosis typically occurs in younger children, and is not usually an emergency situation.
-Paraphimosis, on the other hand, is an emergency condition—if you are experiencing symptoms of this problem, contact your doctor or other health care professional immediately.
+Paraphimosis shouldn’t be confused with phimosis.
+Phimosis is a condition in which the foreskin can no longer be pulled back from the tip of the penis.
+It typically occurs in younger children, and it usually isn’t a serious condition.
+Paraphimosis, however, is an emergency condition.
+Contact your doctor or go the hospital immediately if you’re experiencing symptoms of paraphimosis.

 Written by: Mary Ellen Ellis and Jacquelyn Cafasso